PasiSalenius/CocoaCompose/README.md

 ### PopUp

-`PopUp` combines a `NSPopUpButton` and an optional trailing text label into one easy to use control.
+`PopUp` combines a `NSPopUpButton` and an optional trailing text label into one control.
 Set it up using an array of `String` values and a currently selected index.
 For no selection use `selectedIndex` value -1.

 ```swift
 let popup = PopUp(items: ["10", "11", "12"], selectedIndex: 2, text: "points") { item in